-You may have entirely changed after been with a narcissist, you may have changed everything about yourself for them and now you no longer know you are.
-You can not let other people define who you are which is what happened with the narcissist.
-You may not have truly known who you were before you got into the relationship.
-Now is the time for you to create you and only you define who you are.
+You may have entirely changed after been with a narcissist, you may have changed everything about yourself for them, and now you no longer know you are.
+You can not let other people define who you are, which is what happened with the narcissist.
+You may not have indeed known who you were before you got into the relationship.
+Now is the time for you to create yourself, and only you define who you are.

 You might have been the one to stand your ground and not let them manipulate you, in which case you’ve already started your journey of rediscovery.
 That’s probably why they left, or you finally left.